Phase Transition in Iterated Quantum Protocols for Noisy Inputs: Quasi-chaotic noisy initial states

-\textit{Quasi-chaotic noisy initial states} --- In the case of pure inputs corresponding to the Julia set, iterations are numerically unstable and lead out of the set due to numerical errors.
-However, under the inverse map $f_{{\cal M}}^{-1}$ (which is, in fact, a pair of maps since each point has two pre-images) the Julia set is attractive and iterations are numerically stable.
-Moreover, the set of pre-images is everywhere dense in the Julia set.
-We assume that some points with purity $P\!<\!
-1$ will tend to the Julia set in a similarly unstable manner as it happens for the points of the Julia set itself.
-We can find such points numerically by applying backwards iteration to initial states close to the Julia set, but with purity $P\!< \!1$.
-With backwards iteration we have two pre-images in each step (${\mathcal M}^{-1}_{+}$ and ${\mathcal M}^{-1}_{-}$) thus we can choose which branch we consider \cite{Kalmanarxiv}.
-There are two special branches: $\left({\mathcal M}^{-1}_{+}\right)^{\circ \, n}$ and $\left({\mathcal M}^{-1}_{-}\right)^{\circ \, n}$.
-In order to find points which tend to the Julia set we have iterated randomly chosen branches of the inverse map starting from randomly chosen mixed initial states from the vicinity of the Julia set (see Fig.~\ref{deltaP}).
+Let us assume that there exist some points with purity $P\!<\!
+1$ that tend to the Julia set in a similarly unstable manner under forward iteration.
+If they exist, we can find such points numerically by applying backwards iteration to initial states close to the Julia set\cite{Kalmanarxiv}, but with purity $P\!< \!1$ .
+For this purpose, we have iterated randomly chosen branches of the inverse map starting from randomly chosen mixed initial states from the vicinity of the Julia set (see Fig.~\ref{deltaP}).
 We found that none of the resulting points have a purity smaller than $P_{1}$ (our numerical results approach $P_{1}$ from above up to a numerical deviation of $8.6\times 10^{-6}$).
 The special branch $\left({\mathcal M}^{-1}_{-}\right)^{\!\circ\, n}$ does not decrease the purity asymptotically, as it maps points towards its two fixed points $C_{5}$ and $C_{6}$, both corresponding to pure states.
 The other special branch $\left({\mathcal M}^{-1}_{+}\right)^{\!\circ\, n}$ on the other hand, tends to $P_{1}$ for any such initial state (this property is due to the fact that this branch has $C_{1}$ as a fixed point).
 Branches with a combination of the two types of pre-images have not been found to show any other tendency.
-The fact that the fractal of the pure case thus does not have any pre-images with purity smaller than $P_{1}$ together with our results regarding the drop of the fractal dimension and the disappearance of the fractal-like structures at approximately $P_{1}$ indicates that the critical purity $P_{\mathrm{c}}$ coincides with $P_{1}$.
+The fact that the points from the vicinity of the fractal of the pure case thus do not have any pre-images with purity smaller than $P_{1}$, together with our results regarding the drop of the fractal dimension, and the disappearance of the fractal-like structures at approximately $P_{1}$ indicate that the critical purity $P_{\mathrm{c}}$ coincides with $P_{1}$.

-Another question is, whether we can find a relationship among the border points separating the convergence regions in the case of different initial purities.
-The iterative behavior of these points is -- similarly to the case of the Julia set -- numerically unstable.
-However, using the inverse map ${\mathcal M}^{-1}$, iterations are stable, and we can look for pre-images of such points on surfaces of different purity.